gman999/doc/openbsd/soekris-4801-openbsd.md

 Next the fdisk(8) utility runs displaying the slice breakdown of the disk.

-Choose w to utilize the entire disk.
+Choose __w__ to utilize the entire disk.

 	Use (W)hole disk, use the (O)penBSD area, or (E)dit the MBR?
-[OpenBSD]
+[OpenBSD] w

 Next the autoconfigured partition layout will be displayed.
-Unless there are particular needs, choose a for auto.
+Unless there are particular needs, choose __a__ for auto.

-	Use (A)uto layout, (E)dit auto layout, or create (C)ustom layout [a]?
+	Use (A)uto layout, (E)dit auto layout, or create (C)ustom layout [a]? a

 At this point, the installer will ask for the next disk to configure.
-Type done as our disk setup is complete.
+Type __done__ as our disk setup is complete.

 	Which disk do you wish to initialize? (or 'done') [done]

-Then the install sets need to be accessed, either on a local disk or via HTTP.
-HTTP is our choice, as the install media didn't contain the files.
+Then the install sets need to be accessed, either on a local disk or via HTTP. __http__ is our choice, as the install media didn't contain the files.

 	Let's install the sets!

-	Location of sets? (disk http or 'done') [http]
+	Location of sets? (disk http or 'done') [http] http

 If you're using a proxy, enter it here.

 	HTTP proxy URL? (e.g. 'http://proxy:8080', or 'none') [none]

 Now enter an OpenBSD mirror.
-Typing ? will display a list of the current mirrors.
+Typing __?__ will display a list of the current mirrors.

 	HTTP Server? (hostname, list#, 'done' or '?')

 The OpenBSD project insists on maintaining identically directory hierarchies on their mirrors.
-The next prompt should illustrate why, since you just need to hit enter.
+The next prompt should illustrate why, since you just need to hit "enter."

 	Server directory? [pub/OpenBSD/5.8/i386]